k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_open_api_support.md

 The actor's `resolver` input (which represents an inner actor or inner flow) fetches the root OpenAPI document and its external $ref references.
 It defaults to FileRead.actor.

 When an API exposes several versions (e.g., v1, v2), the actor uses the latest version for discovery.
-A property is created on the data platform node with the version number, so the version context is preserved in the Catalog.
+A property is created on the dataset node with the version number, so the version context is preserved in the Catalog.

 ## Catalog Hierarchy Mapping